 As there’s not much on the road itself, except for the camp-store (a 2-mile drive from TN MM 14), we recommend taking advantage of the views and having a picnic.

 However, in Tellico Plains and Robbinsville there are some local small restaurants and a few typical fast food options.

 - Just before driving into Tellico Plains, we stopped at the little roadside hamburger joint Tellico Beach Drive-in.
 Sitting at one of their picnic tables along the river, we grabbed a couple burgers and some ice creams to finish our day.
 Few tips about eating here, bring cash and don’t be in a hurry.

 - In Robbinsville, our favorite place is only open Mon – Fri from 11-2.
 But, if you get the chance, do yourself a favor and stop at T. Dubbs BBQ shack.
 It is literally a shack, but my goodness it is worth timing your lunch to catch them open.

-As we pulled up to our accommodation, I pulled out my list to see what tomorrow would have in store for us.
-There it was, staring at me on the paper.
+As we pulled up to our accommodation, I pulled out my list to see where we were off to tomorrow.
+Instead, there it was, staring at me on the paper.

 BALD RIVER FALLS!!

-Technically, these gorgeous falls aren’t right on the skyway, but they are only 3 miles away.
+Technically, these gorgeous falls aren’t right on the Cherohala Skyway, but they are only 3 miles away.
 There’s also Baby Falls just next door.

-Don’t be silly like us, put it in your GPS before you loose signal.
+Don’t be silly like us, put it in your GPS before you lose signal.
 If not, you’ll have to keep an eye out for the turnoff around TN MM 9.

-We couldn’t find much in the Tellico Plains area, but Robbinsville area has some good choices.
+We couldn’t find much in the Tellico Plains area, but Robbinsville has some good choices.